jostrm/azure-enterprise-scale-ml/README.md

     - **Spark clusters**:  You can also `use Azure Databricks` as a pipeline-step, e.g. to crunch big data from/to the ESML `Auto-lake` via `Bronze,Silver,Gold` concept.
         - You can ALSO work from Azure Databricks as IDE, via ESML SDK to get 100% of `AutoLake` features, or Spark directly to the `Bronze,Silver,Gold` mounted folders, only X% of `Autolake` features works.

-**Q7: As a `Project manager ` or `Head of AI` will I like ESML?** (ESML Cockpit & Governance)
-- A: Yes, since this has `policy-based` support for `allowed` compute/training cost per DEV, TEST, PROD environment. `They` can choose the defaults, on a `cost-based decicion` and get a fair but rough estimate via `ESML cost tracking`
-    - ESML tracks estimated `COST ` after 1 run in DEV, TEST or PROD - what the future runs will costs for a training pipeline,  or batch/online scoring
-    - ESML has `configuration defaults`, that can be `overriden per project/model` use case.
-        - Example: In DEV you might want to have cheap training, with poor scoring in "rnd-mode", but then flip to `p.rnd=False` to get great scoring.
-- `Predicted cost:` For `training` or `scoring`, `AutoLake` has its `TRAIN` and `SCORING` datasets which is used for the estimation.
-    - How does it work?
-Since the DEV has its own config, and the training data registered in Azure ML Studio as Datasets, you will see the predicted cost there (on run/pipeline), after 1st run is completed.
-    -   After 1 training-run/scoring - we know how long the DEV-cluster was used, for a specific data, and a specific ML-configuration, and what the NEXT run will cost

 **Q8:I need DirectQuery from Power BI, Azure datalake does not support this.
 I guess I need a SQL Database, datalake just is not enough?**
 - A: True.
 BUT - since you have versioning built in (both for data and changing schema) in `AutoLake`, you may utilize this: first save the scored data/analytics to the datalake, then to database as `cache`
     - The pro's of this is that you can use the build in versioning to create your Database tables from the dataset-version: A "version-table" in your DB, and use INFERENCE version in ESML and "GOLD_SCORED" schema.